openintegrationhub/openintegrationhub/Readme.md

 # Introduction

-The purpose of the Open Integration Hub is to enhance business by simplifying integration.
+The purpose of the Open Integration Hub is to enhance businesses by simplifying integration.
 Traditional integration means development and maintenance of multiple connections.
 Open Integration Hub requires only a single connection to the framework.

 - [Introduction](#introduction)